Decks

 3. ==Ulna==

-Each list item is one card.
-The image (with its numbered labels) shows on the front; the matching item is blanked on the back.
-Builds on cloze, so cloze must be enabled on the profile.
+Each list item is one card; the image shows on the front and the matching item is blanked on the back.

 Title format — the filename becomes the front, the entire file becomes the back.
 Set "Title" as the header level in your profile.